-Building administrators (principals, assistant principals, disciplinarians, etc.) are not to serve as a member of the Manifestation Determination Review Committee [don't know why this is here.
-The IDEA contains no such prohibition.
-I'm not aware of anything else that would prohibit their participation.] or participate in the decision; however, they may participate to provide information regarding the incident.
-Committee members should include at minimum: a person who is knowledgeable about the student's disability, and the parent(s)/legal guardian(s).
+Building administrators (principals, assistant principals, disciplinarians, etc.) are not to serve as a member of the Manifestation Determination Review Committee or participate in the decision; however, they may participate to provide information regarding the incident.
+Committee members should include at minimum: a person who is knowledgeable about the student, a person who is knowledgeable about the student's disability, and the parent(s)/legal guardian(s).
 The school social worker, school nurse, school counselor, and any other person deemed appropriate may serve as committee members to provide pertinent student information that should be considered in the final decision.